The Moral Foundations Reddit Corpus: Annotation

 \subsection{Annotator Metadata}

-We have also collected responses to a range of psychological and demographic measures from each of our annotators.
-While keeping their identities anonymous, we provide measures of each annotator’s gender (Man, Women, Non-binary/third gender, Other, Prefer not to say), sexual orientation, age, household income, first language, political ideology along a liberal-conservative scale, religious affiliation, and Moral Foundation Questionnaire-2 \citep{atari2022morality}.
+We have also collected responses to a range of psychological and demographic measures from our annotators.
+While keeping their identities anonymous, we provide measures of each annotator’s gender, sexual orientation, age, household income, first language, political ideology along a liberal-conservative scale, religious affiliation, and moral values via the Moral Foundation Questionnaire-2 \citep{atari2023morality}.
 Basic analyses demonstrate that our annotators' political ideology and morality skews liberal while family income skews wealthier than the average American.
-Based on the recommendations of \citet{prabhakaran2021releasing}, in order to increase utility and transparency of this corpus, we include these measures and encourage research into their potential impact on annotations, and the subsequent biases in the machine learning models.
+Based on the recommendations of \citet{prabhakaran2021releasing}, in order to increase utility and transparency of this corpus, these measures are provided by request (for privacy concerns) and encourage research into their potential impact on annotations, and the subsequent biases in the machine learning models.